mkheck13/topfivejobs/README.md

 ## Peer Reviewer: The website is very simple but i do really like the pink background.
 The links for the Nvida and Google page are both not centered like the other pages.
 Apart from that the site works.
 I would probably also round the borders of the images just to make it consistent with the text containers.
 Good Job!
 ## Peer Review: Mark Ortega

+## Update: Rounded the edges of the images.
+Could not figure out why the links were inconsistent.